USS Berrien

 USS Berrien (APA-62) was a Gilliam-class attack transport that served with the United States Navy from 1944 to 1946.
 She was scrapped in 1966.

 History

 Berrien was named after counties in Georgia and Michigan.
-She was launched 20 March 1944 under a Maritime Commission contract by the Consolidated Steel Corporation at Wilmington, California; acquired by the Navy on 7 October 1944; and commissioned on 8 October 1944.
+She was launched 20 March 1944 under a United States Maritime Commission contract by the Consolidated Steel Corporation at Wilmington, Los Angeles; acquired by the Navy on 7 October 1944; and commissioned on 8 October 1944.
 The ship was nicknamed the "Mighty B" and the "Blue Bitch".

 World War II

 Invasion of Iwo Jima

 She departed Pearl Harbor for operations in the Pacific on 27 January 1945.
 Berrien arrived in time to participate in the invasion of Iwo Jima.

 Invasion of Okinawa

 Approximately one month later, the ship was again on her way into enemy territory with Transport Squadron 15 as part of the invasion of Okinawa.
 On Easter Sunday morning, the Berrien and other ships of the task force appeared off the southwest shores of Okinawa as part of a feint to throw enemy forces off balance and pave the way for the main landings on the western beaches of Hagushi.
 That morning, 2 U.S. Navy ships were hit by kamikaze planes.
 However, the feint succeeded and it was used again the next day.
 This worked well and losses were minimal.

 The Berrien cruised offshore for about a week, waiting orders to proceed to Hagushi to unload her cargo.
 She was finally sent into enemy waters, accompanied by a destroyer escort and the destroyers USS Ammen and USS Brown.
 While en route, Berrien encountered a mine and had near misses by 4 torpedoes fired by a Japanese submarine.
 She arrived at Okinawa and remained there for 10 days, during which she was under constant attack from shore batteries and kamikazes.
 She received a hit near her stacks which wounded a radioman, making him the 18th Berrien crewman to receive the Purple Heart.